 The most secure way to protect access to your admin panel is to use two-factor authentication.
 Two-factor authentication works in the following way: you log in as normal, but before being given access to the admin panel you are sent a text message to your phone with a unique code.
 Only after you input the code on the website will you be given access.

 There are several plugins which offer two-factor authentication and it is available with some of the security plugins, though often as a premium feature.
 In addition, there is a new type of two-factor plugin called Clef, which works in a different way and doesn’t require any passwords to be used at all.
-You can learn more about it by watching the video below.
+You can learn more about it by watching this video.

 We cannot stress enough the importance of securing your website: hackers are constantly trying to break into websites and most website owners aren’t even aware that the attacks are taking place.
 The figures in the tables below show the number of blocked attacks on a small UK website over a 2 week period.